copious-world/event-days/README.md

 #### *TimeSlot* <u>grow sooner days</u>

-Prepends the list, each\_day, with the copies of the first day of the list for the number of days specified in the parameter.
+>Prepends the list, each\_day, with the copies of the first day of the list for the number of days specified in the parameter.

 #### *TimeSlot* <u>grow later days</u>

-Appends the list, each\_day, with the copies of the last day of the list for the number of days specified in the parameter.
+>Appends the list, each\_day, with the copies of the last day of the list for the number of days specified in the parameter.

 #### *TimeSlot* <u>grow later days</u>

-Appends the list, each\_day, with the copies of the last day of the list for the number of days specified in the parameter.
+>Appends the list, each\_day, with the copies of the last day of the list for the number of days specified in the parameter.

 #### *TimeSlot* <u>split</u>

-Splits a TimeSlot into two TimeSlots and returns them.
+>Splits a TimeSlot into two TimeSlots and returns them.
 If the times `start_of_split` and `end_of_split`, cover a spot in the middle of the TimeSlot's original expanse two new TimeSlots are returned as a pair `[earlier,later]`.
 If the times cut off the a section at the beginning, then earlier of the pair will be false.
 If the end is cut off, then later of the pair will be false.

+#### *TimeSlot* <u>merge with overlap</u>

+>Given a TimeSlot parameter, appends all the Slots of the given TimeSlot to the calling TimeSlot and then sorst the result each\_day list by start time.

+#### *TimeSlot* <u>shift slots</u>

+>The parameter to this method is a time delta which is added both to the `begin_at` and the `end_at` fields of every Slot in the eadh\_day list.

+#### *TimeSlot* <u>drop by pattern</u>

+> The parameter to this method is a function (lambda) returning true if a given slot matches a pattern, false otherwise.
+The lambda parameter is passed to the JavaScript Array.filter method.

 ### TimeSlotAgenda Methods